 In Tibetan Buddhism, the first step is to start listening to teachings.
 It is through oral transmission that Buddhist wisdom is transmitted from master to student, reaching down to our days in an unbroken lineage.

 Where are the teachings offered?

-When are the teachings offered?
+When do the teachings take place?

-May I participate in the daily practices?
+Can I participate in the daily practices (pujas)?